AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-2-0.md

 |5.2.0 UUID |6.5 LTS | guides-components.all-1.4.1|NA|
 |5.2.0 UUID |6.5 | guides-components.all-1.4.0| aemg-sites-template-1.3.0|

+### Configuration changes

+With 5.2.0 release, new configuration settings have been introduced to enable and support new features.
+These configurations include settings for the following:

+- New editor
+- New baseline
+- Ignore metadata property

+For detailed information about these configuration settings, see [Configuration changes for On-Premise].

 ## Upgrade to Experience Manager Guides 5.2.0

 You can easily upgrade your current version of Experience Manager Guides to version 5.2.0 on **AEM 6.5** or **AEM 6.5 LTS Service Pack 2**.